 Once on the Dashboard, click the three-dot menu in the top right that looks like "..." and there you will see

 As an example, every Monday morning our CSM team huddles to discuss goals for the week.
-We have a dashboard purpose-built for this meeting, and we've made a video setting up the notification for this Dashboard in Slack, which will also show you how to Authorize Slack -
+We have a dashboard purpose-built for this meeting, and we've made a video showing you how we set up a distribution of this Dashboard in Slack:

 Ready to get started?
 AUTHORIZE SLACK HERE